 • English: Placement into college level English.

-• Mathematics: College level mathematics course or QMAT placement score > 21 or appropriate multiple measures placement.
+• Mathematics: Placement into MAT 121 or MAT 122 (QMAT placement score > 21 or appropriate multiple measures or completion of college level mathematics course).

 • Biology: Minimum grade of “B” in high school biology or “C+” or higher in any college level biology course (BIO 101 recommended).
 Required grade must be earned within two attempts of taking and completing the course.
 Qualifying biology course must be taken within five years of application.